GeorgeNAL/NALathletics-blog/_posts/2021-07-19-how-to-find-place-long-jump-shot-field-event.md

 ---
 Finding a running track is pretty easy: go to the nearest high school.
 If you’re not picky, maybe even a middle school.
 You can try a nearby college, but most reserve their tracks exclusively for their track & field teams (especially at Division I schools).

 But what if you’re looking for a place to do some long jumping, shot putting or any other of the field events?
 You’d think they’d be within or next to the track, since they are the field component of “track & field.”
-And, for the most part, you’d probably be right.
+Maybe half of the time you’d probably be right.
 The all-within-the-oval design you may have seen at [Hayward Field while watching Olympic Trials](https://nalathletics.com/blog/2021/06/28/track-field-olympic-trials-meet-records-3-word-addresses) is certainly the exception, but there’s usually some effort to keep the sport together.
 At least all within sight of each other.

-Many times, though, the [throws circles are scattered outside the track](https://nalathletics.com/blog/2021/06/09/track-field-stadiums-detach-throwers), and sometimes even scattered around the school’s campus.
-In the course of tracking down over 31,000 athletics facilities, we’ve even seen some long jump runways behind some trees that line a curve of the track.
+Too many times, though, the [throws circles are not in the track's sight lines](https://nalathletics.com/blog/2021/06/09/track-field-stadiums-detach-throwers), and sometimes they're even scattered around the school’s campus.
+In the course of tracking down over 31,000 athletics facilities, we’ve long jump runways tucked on the other side of some trees that line a curve of the track and throws circles closer to centerfield than the oval.

 Even some top Power Five programs will have a few circles or javelin runways back behind the stadium, especially if those are the “practice circles.”